 Below are some examples from the chapter on Morning greetings, which describes the two main ways to greet someone in the morning in the languages of Daghestan: wishing them a good morning or asking them whether they woke up.

-This is our default visualization.
-It represents each language as a cluster of dots, which correspond to villages where a certain language is spoken.1 The inside of each dot is colored by language; languages from the same group have similar colors (e.g. all Lezgic languages are some shade of green).
+This visualization represents each language as a cluster of dots, which correspond to villages where a certain language is spoken.1 The inside of each dot is colored by language.
+Languages from the same group have similar colors (e.g., all Lezgic languages have some shade of green).
 Hover over a dot to see the name of the language, and click to view a popup with a link to the language’s page in the Glottolog database and the name of the village.
 The color of the outer dots indicates the value of a linguistic feature.
+By unticking the box “show languages” you can remove the inner dots and visualize the distribution of different values in the area without the distraction of genealogical information.